nimbl3/mina-rails-unicorn-nginx-god/README.md

 If you've changed some of the config files for god/unicorn/nginx, you can upload them to server with `mina vagrant config:upload`.

-If changed code includes unicorn or god control script (service), you will also need to run `mina vagrant config:link`, which require sudo privileges.
+If changed code includes unicorn or god control script (service), you will also need to run `mina vagrant config:link`, that requires sudo privileges.
 Keep in mind, that any nginx controlling task also requires sudo!
 Those are: stop, start, restart, reload, and status.

-Individual tasks also available, like `god:upload`, or `unicorn:link`.
+Individual tasks are also available, like `god:upload`, or `unicorn:link`.

-You can also run `mina vagrant god:parse:unicorn` to see how god's unicorn config file will look like without uploading it to server.
+You can as well run `mina vagrant god:parse:unicorn` to see how god's unicorn config file will look like without uploading it to server.
 Very useful for debugging!

 Just check out task files under lib/mina directory, most of the code there is quite self-explanatory!

 This code sucks!
 ----------------

-Well, most probably it is.
-But it is the code I'm currently using for production deployment, and if you think you can improve it or just have a better idea regarding anything described here - just send me an email or pull request.
+Well, most probably it does.
+But it is the code I'm currently using for production deployment, and if you think you can improve it or just have a better idea regarding anything described here - send me an email or pull request.

 Me
 --